African-American neighborhood: Black middle class and white-collar areas

-Due to advancements caused by the Civil Rights Movement, the social and political activism of the African-American community (religious and educational institutions), have been a strong prominent advent of the black middle class and black white-collar professionals.
+The Civil Rights Movement empowered many historically black religious and educational institutions, creating a growing class of black middle- and upper-class professionals who drive the social and political activism of the African-American community.
 This has helped produce majority black populations with significant middle to upper class black neighborhoods.
-Many of these communities are found in the Maryland suburbs of Washington, D.C. and Baltimore, MD as well as the suburbs of Atlanta, GA, and scattered around the country such as Cedar Hill, Texas, Oak Park, Michigan, and LaPlace, Louisiana.
+Many of these communities are found in the Maryland suburbs of Washington, D.C., and Baltimore, MD as well as the suburbs of Atlanta, GA, and scattered around the country such as Cedar Hill, Texas, Oak Park, Michigan, and LaPlace, Louisiana.
 The residents of these communities are highly educated and work in white-collar professional jobs.
 Such communities have also developed in many of the larger cities of the United States.
 Even some of those that traditionally have high poverty and unemployment have also had neighborhoods with middle class and affluent blacks.
-Cities' policies of gentrification, the process of renovating a district so that it conforms to middle-class taste, has also played a factor.
+Cities' policies of gentrification, the process of renovating a district so that it conforms to middle-class taste, have also played a factor.

 Ghettos

 Racial segregation in the United States is most pronounced in housing.
 Although people of different races may work together, they are still unlikely to live in largely integrated neighborhoods.
 This pattern differs only by degree in different metropolitan areas.

 Due to segregated conditions and widespread poverty, some black neighborhoods in the United States have been called "the ghetto" or "the projects."
 The use of this term is controversial and, depending on the context, potentially offensive.
-Despite mainstream America’s use of the term "ghetto" to signify a poor urban area (predominantly African-Americans), those living in the area often used it to signify something positive.
+Despite mainstream America's use of the term "ghetto" to signify a poor urban area (predominantly African-Americans), those living in the area often used it to signify something positive.

 The black ghettos did not always contain dilapidated houses and deteriorating projects, nor were all of its residents poverty-stricken.
 For many African Americans, the ghetto was "home", a place representing authentic African American culture and a feeling, passion, or emotion derived from the rising above the struggle and suffering of being black in America.
 Langston Hughes relays in the "Negro Ghetto" (1931) and "The Heart of Harlem" (1945): "The buildings in Harlem are brick and stone/And the streets are long and wide,/But Harlem’s much more than these alone,/Harlem is what’s inside."
-Playwright August Wilson used the term "ghetto" in Ma Rainey’s Black Bottom (1984) and Fences (1987), both of which draw upon the author’s experience growing up in the Hill District of Pittsburgh, first a neighborhood of early European immigrants, then a black ghetto.
-Depending on the context and social circles, the term 'ghetto' or 'hood (short for neighborhood) can be a term of endearment for where the individual person has been brought up or lives.
+Playwright August Wilson used the term "ghetto" in Ma Rainey's Black Bottom (1984) and Fences (1987), both of which draw upon the author's experience growing up in the Hill District of Pittsburgh, first a neighborhood of early European immigrants, then a black ghetto.
+Depending on the context and social circles, the term 'ghetto' or 'hood' (short for neighborhood) can be a term of endearment for where the individual person has been brought up or lives.